 - Speak for you unless you ask them to

 Our advocacy services are funded.
-We do not charge you for advocacy.
+We do not charge you for advocacy – it is free.

 We do not advise or make decisions for you.
-We can support you with what is important to you and not have to try and please other people or groups.
+We can support you with what is important to you, so you do not have to try and please other people or groups.

-All our advocates are trained and paid advocates hold a recognised certificate in advocacy.
+All our advocates are trained and paid advocates hold a recognised national certificate in advocacy.